bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 When moving state from `StateService` to the state provider pattern, you'll be asked to create a `StateDefinition` for your state.
 This should be informed by the storage location that was being used in the `StateService`.
-You can use the cross-reference below to map between the two.
+You can use the cross-reference below to help you decide how to map between the two.

 | `StateService` Option           | Desired Storage Location | Desired Web Storage Location | `StateDefinition` Equivalent                                  |
 | ------------------------------- | ------------------------ | ---------------------------- | ------------------------------------------------------------- |